Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Introduction

-In symmetric collisions, such as Au+Au or Ru+Ru (Zr+Zr), the flow coefficients $v_{n}(\eta_{b})$ and $v_{n}(\eta_{c})$, corresponding to symmetric negative and positive pseudorapidity ranges $\eta_b$ and $\eta_c$, respectively, are expected to be identical when averaged over all events.
+In symmetric collisions, such as Au+Au or Ru+Ru (Zr+Zr), the flow coefficients $v_{n}(\eta_{b})$ and $v_{n}(\eta_{c})$, corresponding to symmetric negative and positive ranges $\eta_b$ and $\eta_c$, respectively, are expected to be identical when averaged over all events.
 Hence, the deviation of the ratio in Eq.~\ref{eq:ratio} from unity would indicate the presence of flow decorrelation in the collisions.
-The observable $r_{n}(\eta_{a\rightarrow c/b})$ in Eq.~\ref{eq:ratio} includes contributions from the decorrelations in the flow angles ($r_{n}^\Psi(\eta_{a\rightarrow c/b})$) as well as in the flow magnitudes, which is the reason for an approximate sign in the third line.
+The observable $r_{n}(\eta_{a\rightarrow c/b})$ in Eq.~\ref{eq:ratio} includes contributions from the decorrelations in the flow angles as well as in the flow magnitudes.
 As shown in Ref.~\cite{Bozek:2017qir}, the decorrelations in the flow magnitudes are relatively small, at the level of a few percent.
 However, the effect of using the flow magnitude weight in the calculation of the flow-plane decorrelation can be rather significant and comparable to the flow-angle decorrelation itself.
-This is due to the fact that the flow-plane fluctuations are smaller in the events with larger flow magnitude.
+This is due to the fact that the flow-plane fluctuations are smaller in the events with larger flow magnitude~\cite{Bozek:2017qir}.
+Experimentally, the flow (event) planes are determined from flow itself.
+This determination is more accurate in events with larger flow, and thus the measurements of flow-plane decorrelations always implicitly include flow magnitude weights.
+Below, in the discussion of the results of our measurements in terms of flow-plane decorrelations we assume that the corresponding average values are obtained with flow magnitude weights.

 The observable $r_{n}(\eta_{a\rightarrow c/b})$ is sensitive to both the random tilt and the long-range systematic rotation of flow planes as in the ``twisted fireball'' scenario.
-As shown in Ref.~\cite{Xu:2020koy}, the ratio $r_{n}^\Psi(\eta_{a\rightarrow c/b})$ is independent of the reference rapidity window $a$ in the random-walk scenario of the flow-plane angle variations.
+As shown in Ref.~\cite{Xu:2020koy}, the ratio $r_{n}(\eta_{a\rightarrow c/b})$ is independent of the reference pseudorapidity window $a$ in the random-walk scenario of the flow-plane decorrelations.

-In the small angle approximation, the observable $r_{n}^\Psi(\eta_{a\rightarrow c/b})$ can be expressed as
+In the small angle approximation, the observable $r_{n}(\eta_{a\rightarrow c/b})$ can be expressed as

 using the relationships

 where $\Delta\Psi_{n}^{a\rightarrow c}$, $\Delta\Psi_{n}^{a\rightarrow b}$, and $\Delta\Psi_{n}^{b\rightarrow c}$ represent the flow-plane twists, describing the variation of $\Psi_{n}$ between the regions $a\rightarrow c$, $a\rightarrow b$, and $b\rightarrow c$, respectively.